JitterSystems/ShadowNet/README.md

 10. TCP Stack Hardening (tcp_rfc1337=1)

+What it is: Implements a technical safeguard against "TIME-WAIT Assassination."

+The Benefit: It prevents an adversary from using duplicate or "stale" packets to forcibly reset your connection.
+It makes your TCP "handshake" much more resilient against remote manipulation.

-11. Hardware ID Randomization (macchanger)
+12. Hardware ID Randomization (macchanger)

 What it is: A logic block that detects if you have the macchanger tool installed.